source-foundry/FilterListManager/DEFINITIONS.md

 ## Filter List Definition File Spec

 The filter list definition file is a text file that is formatted with a newline-delimited list of glyph names to include in the new Glyphs filter list.
 Each definition file defines a single filter list.
-You can use one or more filter list definition files simultaneously during updates with the FLM plugin.
+You can use one or more filter list definition files simultaneously during updates with the FLM plugin and these settings files can be stored on your local macOS system or on a remote web server that is accessible through HTTP GET requests.

 ### Filter list name